Impostor Syndrome Explained (Free Assessment)

 3. Practice Public Speaking and Presentation Skills:

 Public speaking and presenting can be daunting, but they're crucial skills in professional settings.
 Seek opportunities to practice these skills, whether through workshops, speaking engagements, or even within your team meetings.
 The more you practice, the more confident you'll become.
-We offer our community a public speaking opportunity via the EA Podcast.
-Passionate professionals can submit their information to be a guest on the show.
-We’ve hosted several that would rather be in the corner, in the fetal position, rocking back and forth before ever speaking publicly.
+We’ve hosted administrative professionals as guests on the EA Podcast for an opportunity at public speaking.
+Several would have been found in the corner, in the fetal position, rocking back and forth before ever speaking publicly.
 They did great and are proud they took a leap of faith.

 Launch Pad: